Special Boat Service: Afghanistan

-In November 2001, C and M squadron SBS had an extensive role in the invasion of Afghanistan at the start of the War in Afghanistan, notably, members of M squadron, alongside members of SIS, were involved in the Battle of Tora Bora.
-The SBS was integrated directly into Task Force Sword – a Black unit, under direct command of JSOC, this was a so-called hunter-killer force whose primary objective was capturing or killing senior leadership and High-value targets within al-Qaeda and the Taliban.
+In November 2001, C and M squadron SBS had an extensive role in the invasion of Afghanistan at the start of the War in Afghanistan.
+Notably, members of M squadron, alongside members of SIS, were involved in the Battle of Tora Bora.
+The SBS was integrated directly into Task Force Sword – a Black unit, under direct command of JSOC, this was a so-called hunter-killer force whose primary objective was capturing or killing senior leadership and high-value targets within al-Qaeda and the Taliban.
 Troops from C squadron (reinforced by teams from X and Z squadron, with at least one SEAL attached to them) were tasked with several missions, some with Abdul Rashid Dostum's Northern Alliance forces at Mazar-e-Sharif.
-On 10 November, C squadron inserted into the recently captured Bagram Airbase, which caused an immediate political quandary with the Northern Alliance leadership which claimed that the British had failed to consult them on it before the deployment, in addition to fighting with Dostum's forces, they worked alongside TF Sword in Shah-i-Kot Valley.
-Members of M squadron SBS, were involved in a prison revolt during the Battle of Qala-i-Jangi, members of the SBS along with US and Northern Alliance troops eventually quelled the uprising, however during one close air support mission, a misdirected JDAM bomb wounded four SBS personnel to various degrees.
-In appreciation for the SBS contribution to the battle, the CIA attempted to recognise the personnel with US decorations, but due to military and political bureaucracy, the decorations were never awarded.
+On 10 November, C squadron inserted into the recently captured Bagram Airbase, causing a dispute with the Northern Alliance leadership, which claimed that the British had failed to consult them on it before the deployment.
+In addition to fighting with Dostum's forces, they worked alongside TF Sword in Shah-i-Kot Valley.
+Members of M squadron SBS were involved in a prison revolt during the Battle of Qala-i-Jangi.
+Members of the SBS along with US and Northern Alliance troops eventually quelled the uprising, but during one close air support mission, a misdirected JDAM bomb wounded four SBS personnel to various degrees.
+In appreciation for the SBS's contribution to the battle, the CIA attempted to recognise the personnel with US decorations, but due to military and political bureaucracy, the decorations were never awarded.
 The SBS continued to work with Task Force Sword and the CIA.